Back

 Outsourcing Failure Case #3: Electronic Data Systems’s (EDS) modernization of the US Navy’s systems

-The lack of communication between the US Navy and Electronic Data Systems (EDS) in the late 1990s serves as a cautionary tale in the realm of outsourcing.
+The lack of communication between the US Navy and Electronic Data Systems (EDS) in the late 1990s is a cautionary tale in outsourcing.
 EDS was contracted to modernize the Navy’s information systems, but the project encountered significant challenges due to a breakdown in communication and understanding between the two parties.

 How Was Outsourcing Involved?

 While outsourcing can bring expertise and cost-efficiency, in this case, it led to a disconnect between the Navy’s needs and EDS’s understanding of those needs.
-The Navy relied heavily on EDS to manage the project, including the transfer of critical operational functions, which increased the misalignment.
+The Navy relied heavily on EDS to manage the project, including transferring critical operational functions, which increased the misalignment.

 What Outsourcing Lesson Can We Learn From This?

-It’s crucial to establish strong lines of communication, transparency, and a shared understanding of project risks and goals.
+Establishing strong communication, transparency, and a shared understanding of project risks and goals is crucial.
 Furthermore, outsourcing doesn’t absolve organizations of their responsibilities; they must remain actively involved in project management and oversight.

 The lesson here is that an outsourcing project should not be seen as a hands-off approach but rather as a collaborative effort.
 The success of outsourcing partnerships depends on effective communication, a shared vision, and a commitment to regular engagement and feedback.
 Failing to uphold these principles in an outsourcing venture can lead to costly misunderstandings and project failures.